By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

-There are clearly some texts out there that have different views on things, like the place of women in society, how people get to treat each other, problematic views on race, etc. So what we try to do is be conscious of that.
-So for example with Carmen, it’s clearly about someone who falls in love with a woman and because she doesn’t love him back, he murders her.
+There are clearly some texts out there that have different views on things, like the place of women in society, how people get to treat each other, problematic views on race, etc. So we try to be conscious of that.
+For example with Carmen, it’s clearly about someone who falls in love with a woman and because she doesn’t love him back, he murders her.
 What we offered was a framing of that issue as ‘this is a bad thing’.
 This is rape culture.
 This is someone who murders a woman because she doesn’t love him.
 We try to be socially responsible.

 Framing things like Mozart’s Abduction from the Seraglio.
 We completely changed the setting, as it was originally quite racist in nature.
 So we completely changed the setting and focused on a different theme that was in the text.
 The ideas of claustrophobia and being stuck and being emotionally abused by someone…

 So dramatically, that’s what we offer.
 As a small company we wanted to add to and enrich the cultural landscape.
 I think my favourite show that we’ve done was Jules Massenet’s Werther.
 Instead of it being about dying for love, we explored the issue of mental illness.

 Additionally, the environment I’ve tried to create is a safe space for emerging artists.
 I mean, whatever your age.
 It’s not as if you have to be between the ages of nineteen and twenty-six and as soon as you’re twenty-seven it’s like, goodbye!
 But a safe space for emerging artists to explore repertoire, knowing that it’s okay to make mistakes.

 How do you find approaching the very valid process of not only refreshing or repositioning a text, but finding the parts in the text that you want to focus on?
 Basically working out how you want to represent something to a modern audience.